morpho-org/universal-rewards-distributor/README.md

 - All updaters share a single pending value.
 This means they can override the pending value (if any) at any time.
 - If a pending value is not used as the main root, any submissions by updaters will override the pending value.

 Having multiple updaters can lead to situations where the pending values are subject to multiple concurrent propositions.
 The owner must manage this scenario to maintain the URD's functionality.
 We recommend not having different reward distribution strategies in a single URD.
-All updaters should agree on a distribution mechanism and a root.The use case for having multiple updaters is to enhance resilience and security.
+All updaters should agree on a distribution mechanism and a root.
+The use case for having multiple updaters is to enhance resilience and security.

 ## Considerations for Merkle Tree